 The Church and the Theologian

 First, there exists an uneasy relationship between the church and the theologian.
 If a central part of the theologian’s task is to develop theology, then it is worth asking whether anyone else in the church thinks that theology needs to be developed.
 On the whole, they do not.
-Theology does not seem to be integral to the church’s own conception of what it is doing.
-In some segments of evangelicalism, biblical theology is valued, but theology as “biblical reasoning” (Webster) about God and all areas of life, is only theoretically necessary.
+The development of doctrine does not seem to be integral to the church’s own conception of what it is doing.
+Churches are more inclined to value biblical theology, but theology as biblical reasoning about God and all areas of life (John Webster), is only theoretically necessary.

-The church seems content to get on with the business of “doing ministry”, while the academy is grudgingly allowed to study in exchange for accrediting its ministers.
-Indeed, some churches seem to have come to see accrediting process itself as arresting to the business of doing church, preferring instead to raise up leaders from the inside.
-Moreover, the “resident theologian” is still exceedingly rare in the local church.
+The church seems content to get on with the business of “doing ministry”, while the academy is allowed to write articles and books in exchange for accrediting its ministers.
+Indeed, some churches seem to see accrediting process itself as impeding to the business of doing ministry, preferring instead to raise up leaders from the inside without formal training.
+The “resident theologian” is still rare in the local church.